guptapriya7171/SDESheetChallenge/README.md

   2. Online contests on portals like Codechef and Codeforces.<br/>

 <h3>The Final Hurdle</h3><br/>

 The Advance Topics<br/>

   1. Trees<br/>
     A Tree is a non-linear data structure and a hierarchy consisting of a collection of nodes such that each node of the tree stores a value and a list of references to other nodes (the “children”).<br/>

   2. Binary Trees<br/>
-    A tree data structure where each node has at most 2 children.
+    A tree data structure where each node has at most 2 children.<br/>

   3. Binary Search Trees<br/>
   4. Priority Queues &Heaps<br/>
   5. Graphs<br/>